bitdictator/chat-socket-server/README.md

 # Chat Socket Server

-A simple chat socket server for your website.
+A simple PHP chat socket server made with [Ratchet](https://github.com/ratchetphp/Ratchet), for your website.

 ## How does it work?